 Step Description 1 On the toolbar of the 'DMN Expression' window, click on the 'Edit Parameters' button, The 'Edit Parameters' dialog displays.
 2 Replace the parameter name 'Input 1' with 'Num of Pax Overbooked'.
-Set the type of this parameter to 'number'.
+If necessary, click on the 'Type' drop-down arrow and set the type of this parameter to 'number'.
 3 Replace the parameter name 'Input 2' with 'Num of Flights in Last Month by Pass'.
-Set the type of this parameter to 'number'.
+Set the type of this parameter to 'number' as well.
 Close the 'Edit Parameters' dialog.
 4 Edit the input expression that will be evaluated for column 1.

 Select the header cell (containing the text 'Input 1') then click again or press F2 to enter 'Edit' mode.
-Select all of the cell text, then press the space bar.
+Select all of the cell text, then press the Spacebar.
 The list of input parameters is displayed.
-Choose 'Num of Pax Overbooked', then press 'Enter'.
+Click on 'Num of Pax Overbooked', then press 'Enter'.
 The expression for column 1 is set to 'Num of Pax Overbooked'.
-Note : The input expressions evaluated for each column typically just use the corresponding input parameter, however you can use a complex expression.
-5 Right-click on the column 1 expression and set its data type to 'number'.
+Note : The input expressions evaluated for each column typically just use the corresponding input parameter; however, you can use a complex expression.
+5 Right-click on the column 1 expression and check that its data type is set to 'number'.
 6 Edit the input expression that will be evaluated for column 2.
-Select all of the text, then press the space bar.
+Select all of the text, then press the Spacebar.
 The list of input parameters is displayed.
 Choose 'Num of Flights in Last Month for Pass', then press 'Enter'.
 The expression for column 2 is set to 'Num of Flights in Last Month for Pass'.
 7 Right-click on the column 2 expression and set its data type to 'number'.
 8 Edit the name of the decision table output.
 Replace 'Output 1' with 'Upgrade Cabin', then press 'Enter'.
 9 Set the data type of the decision output.
 Right-click on the output column header and choose 'string'.
 10 Set the allowable values for the decision output.
 In the cell directly beneath the output column header (but above row 1), define the allowable values for output.
 Enter "Business Class, First Class".
 Note : There is no need for quote marks around the values, as the data type has been specified as 'string'.